Find out the challenges and limitations of repairing “smart” batteries

 Courtesy of Cadex

 Use a voltmeter to locate the positive and negative battery terminals and establish the polarity.
 If no voltage is present, a solid-state switch may be in the “off” position and needs activating.
 Connect the voltmeter to the outer terminals, take a 100-Ohm resistor (other values may also work), tie one end to ground and with the other end touch each terminal while observing the voltmeter.
-Also try lifting the terminal up to voltage.
-If not responsive, the battery may be dead or the pack is locked by a security code.
+Repeat by tying the resistor to a positive voltage potential.
+If there is no response, then it is possible that the battery is dead or locked by a code.
 The 100-Ohm resistor is low enough to engage a digital circuit and high enough to protect the battery against a possible electrical short.

 If at all possible, connect the thermistor during charging and discharging to protect the battery against possible overheating.
 Use an ohmmeter to locate the internal thermistor.
 The most common thermistors are 10 Kilo Ohm NTC, which reads 10kΩ at 20C (68F).
 NTC stands for negative temperature coefficient, meaning that the resistance decreases with rising temperature.
 In comparison, a positive temperature coefficient (PTC) causes the resistance to increase.
 Warming the battery with your hand is sufficient to detect a small change in resistor value when looking for the correct terminal on the battery.

-When the chemical battery is restored, the fuel gauge might not work, is inaccurate, or will provide wrong information.
-After repackaging, the battery may need some sort of initialization/calibration process.
-Simply fully charging and discharging the pack to reset the flags might do the trick.
+After repair, the fuel gauge might not work, is inaccurate or provides wrong information.
+The battery may need some sort of an initialization/calibration process by fully charging and discharging the pack to reset the flags.
 A “flag” is a measuring point to mark and record an event.
-(See BU-603: Battery Calibration)
+(See BU-603: How to Calibrate a “Smart” Battery).

-Anyone repairing an SMBus battery needs to be aware of compliance issues.
+You will also need to be aware of compliance issues.
 Unlike other regulated standards, the SMBus allows variations and this can cause problems.
 The repaired SMBus battery should be checked for compatibility with the charger.
 Batteries for critical uses, such as heathcare, are typically replaced and not repaired.
 See also www.sbs-forum.org and www.acpi.info.